mondiaz/SeleniumSuites/README.md

 SeleniumTests
 =============

-This repository contains a couple of suites of end-to-end tests that my team and I used on the [Stanford OpenEdX Instance][c]([secondary link for historical reference][d]) to make sure it is healthy and happy.
+This repository contains a couple of suites of end-to-end tests that my team and I used on the [Stanford OpenEdX Instance][c]([secondary link for historical reference][d]) to make sure it was healthy and happy.
-Especially useful after we do an install.
+Especially useful after we would do an install.

+At present, the tests are in a partially working state, due to mid-merge updates and a retirement of the platform they were built to test.

 # How To Use